 At GDS Law Group, LLP, our goal as your mediation lawyers will be to ensure you leave mediation with a fair and appropriate settlement and are not taken advantage of.
 We want you to get through this process smoothly and without a significant final bill.

-Contact us online or call us at (765) 313-7092 to schedule a consultation and learn how we can help.
+Contact us online or call us at 765-313-7092 to schedule a consultation and learn how our lawyers can help.